 The swim-to-bike handover will be in the transition area.

 The bike-to-run handover will be at the end of the transition area where the run course starts.

 The cyclist must rack the bike and run to the handover point.
 If in any doubt about where to hand over, please check with the transition area marshals.

-Please move away from the finish zone immediately, as this area can quickly become overcrowded.
-Marshals will be there with water and to remove your timing chip.
+Please move away from the finish zone immediately.
+You will need to remove your own timing chip and place in the designated bucket.
+Water and your medal will be available for pick-up.
 Then you can celebrate your achievement!

 The prize presentation will take place by the finish gantry as soon as possible after the last competitor has crossed the finish line.
 This will be around 5pm.

 Youths and juniors: 1st male and female

 We will also have a charity raffle with some excellent prizes, so make sure you buy a ticket while the event is taking place.

 Light refreshments and snacks will be available on site.

 A photographer will be in attendance around the course, so keep a smile on your face.
 Details for how to access photographs will be made available after the event.